Become an AEW Facilitator

 Who Are Facilitators and What Do They Do?

-Facilitators are engineering sophomores, juniors, and seniors who have mastered the course material in core courses (with a minimum overall GPA 3.0 and a grade of B+ or higher in the course) and wish to help their peers succeed.
-They undergo training in such skills as communication, presentation, group dynamics, learning and teaching styles, teaching in a diverse classroom, etc. They lead one or more workshops per semester, receiving pay through Engineering Learning Initiatives.
+Facilitators are engineering sophomores, juniors, and seniors who have mastered the course material in core courses and wish to help their peers succeed.
+They typically facilitate one workshop per semester, receiving pay through Engineering Learning Initiatives.

-In addition to preparing for and conducting the workshops, facilitators participate in ongoing training provided by Engineering Learning Initiatives.
+In addition to preparing for and conducting the workshops, facilitators participate in ongoing training in areas such as communication, active learning techniques, group dynamics, and teaching in a diverse classroom.
 They also undergo a midterm evaluation process, through which students provide feedback on their workshop strategies.
-These training and evaluation processes equip facilitators with tools to create quality collaborative learning environments into their workshops and to continually improve their methods based on student feedback and staff mentoring.
+These training and evaluation processes equip facilitators with tools to create quality collaborative learning environments in their workshops and to continually improve their methods based on student feedback and staff mentoring.

 Co-facilitation: More Brains, More Support

-One of the factors in creating rewarding experiences for our facilitators has been the use of co-facilitation or facilitation teams.
-Each workshop is led by two trained undergraduate facilitators--upper class engineering students who are interested in developing their own teaching and facilitating skills.
-Facilitators share in the tasks of preparing for the workshops, answering questions, and facilitating teamwork among their students.
-Co-facilitation also provides a safety net for first-timers, allowing them to try new techniques and get feedback from supportive peers.
+One of the factors in creating rewarding experiences for our facilitators has been the use of co-facilitation.
+Each workshop is led by two undergraduate facilitators, who share in the tasks of preparing materials for the workshops, leading the workshop sessions, responding to student questions, and facilitating teamwork among their students.
+The co-facilitation model provides a safety net for first-timers, allowing them to try new techniques and get feedback from supportive peers.

 Nuts -n- Bolts